Children’s Eye Examinations

 All babies should have been screened at birth before leaving the hospital to make sure that their eyes are in good working order.
 A full eye examination should then be carried out when your child is three years old; this should be followed up with regular sight checkups due to the speed with which children grow.

-All children’s eye tests are FREE with the NHS and our optometrist would be more than happy to examine your child’s eyes, no matter how young they may be.
+All children’s eye tests are provided without charge under the NHS and our optometrist would be more than happy to examine your child’s eyes, no matter how young they may be.
 Your child does not have to know the alphabet for the children’s sight test as we use an electronic eye test chart that uses various images to test your child’s vision

-A FREE range of children’s glasses are available under the NHS optical voucher scheme; we also stock a full range of children’s fashion and designer glasses should you wish to upgrade.
-These frames coming in designs that are more comfortable, flexible and hard wearing and for your child to wear.
+We also stock a full range of children’s fashion and designer glasses should you wish to upgrade.
+These frames coming in designs that are more comfortable, flexible and hard-wearing and for your child to wear.

 There is also the option of having thinner, more lightweight and reflection-free lenses fitted, to further increase the quality of vision that your child can have.
 For older children we can also look into fitting contact lenses; these are an especially popular choice for children that are into sports such as football, tennis and rugby (please click here to see our contact lens page for more details).